 Hiking Outfit #6: Rainy Hikes

 If you live somewhere like the Pacific Northwest, you’ll inevitably end up hiking in the rain.
-When I lived in Vancouver, British Columbia, it was rainy on and off for five months – no way was I going to avoid hiking for that long!
+When I lived in Vancouver, British Columbia, it was rainy on and off for eight months of the year – no way was I going to avoid hiking for that long!

 So when it’s raining cats and dogs but you still want to get outside, what do you wear hiking?